SrividyaGanapathi/MBTI-Personality-Prediction/README.md

  - A section of each of the last 50 things they have posted (Each entry separated by "|||" (3 pipe characters))

 ### Success Criteria
+- The success criterion for the model performance evaluation would be the classification accuracy.
-As mentioned earlier, the experiments are unreliable.
-In such psychological tests, even an accuracy of 70% is acceptable for the tool to be relied upon.
-With more examples, the model can learn furter, but presently the data is static and the user will select a few statements iteratively to know his/her personality type.
-The app will also take feedback on whether it was right or wrong which will be used to test accuracy.
-This leaves room for future improvement to the model by using the selected words for each personality type.
+In such psychological tests, even an accuracy of 50% is acceptable for the tool to be relied upon.
+The app will take feedback on whether it was right or wrong which will also be used to test accuracy.
+- The business outcome will be measured by the perusal of the app by third parties or business stakeholders to delve deeper into an individual's personality using their social media activity.
+- User engagement and agreement with their personality assessment is also a success criterion.

 <!-- toc -->